Allison Feaster: WNBA

 On October 11, 2000, Feaster was traded to the Charlotte Sting along with center Clarisse Machanguana in exchange for Rhonda Mapp and E.C.
 Hill.
-Feaster had a larger role with Charlotte, starting all but one game from 2001 through her maternity leave in 2005 and becoming a significant contributor in the Sting's run to the WNBA Finals in 2001.
+Feaster had a larger role with Charlotte, starting all but one game from 2001 through her maternity leave in 2005, and becoming a significant contributor in the Sting's run to the WNBA Finals in 2001.
 She was in the top five in the league in three-point field goals and attempts from 2001 through 2003, leading in three-pointers made in 2002 and in attempts in 2003.
 She was second in the league in offensive rating (118.3) and third in offensive win shares (4.1) in 2002.

 Although Feaster was on the roster of the Charlotte Sting when the team folded in January 2007, she was not included in the dispersal draft that followed, because she had become an unrestricted free agent at the end of the 2006 season.
 After sitting out the 2007 WNBA season Feaster signed with the Indiana Fever in March 2008.
 Feaster played 33 games for the Fever in 2008, all off the bench.
 On April 20, 2009, the Fever waived her.

-Off-the-Court Experience & Impact

-Feaster is dedicated to giving back to the community and using sports as a universal language to unite people around the world.

-Being the daughter of a military family, in 2nd grade, Feaster and her family went to Berlin to live, and her interest in other cultures was sparked.
-She moved back to the US, studying Spanish in high school and college and then studying German and French.
-As an adult, she became a dual citizen in France.